priyank-purohit/PostGUI/README.md

   <img src="/docs/images/query.png">
 </p>

-The integration of the JS Query Builder in this web application makes it easily usable by those who don’t know SQL.
+Integration of the [JS Query Builder](https://querybuilder.js.org/) in this web application makes it easily usable by users unfamiliar with SQL programming language.
 Query options can be used to fine tune the data being extracted from the database, and to ensure the full result is being shown (exact row count feature).

 #### Data Table